gardener/gardener/docs/usage/shoot_supported_architectures.md

         architecture: <some-cpu-architecture>
 ```

-If there is no value specified for architecture it defaults to `amd64`.
+If no value is specified for the architecture field it defaults to `amd64`.
+For a valid shoot object, a machine should be present in the respective CloudProfile with the same CPU architecture as specified in Shoot yaml.

 Currently, Gardener supports two most widely used CPU architectures:-